Community

 • Keep the process as public as possible.

 • Follow standard procedures to get the ordinance into law.
 Publicize the ordinance widely after it becomes law.
+Make sure all municipal agencies are aware of the ordinance and its provisions.

 The Street Tree Inventory

-• Supplies guidelines for new tree selection.
+• Supplies guidelines for new street tree plantings

-© Copyright, Department of Horticulture, Cornell University.
+© Copyright, Horticulture Section, School of Integrative Plant Science, Cornell University.